neoforged/.github/primers/26.1/index.md

 - `net.minecraft.world.entity.ai.behavior.declarative.BehaviorBuilder$TriggerWithResult#memories` - The list of memories required by the behavior.
 - `net.minecraft.world.entity.ai.memory.NearestVisibleLivingEntities#nearbyEntities` - The list of entities within the follow range of this one.
 - `net.minecraft.world.entity.monster.piglin`
-    - `Piglin`
+    - `PiglinAi`
-        - `INVENTORY_SLOT_OFFSET` - The slot index offset for the inventory.
-        - `INVENTORY_SIZE` - The size of a piglin's inventory.
+        - `MAX_TIME_BETWEEN_HUNTS` - The maximum number of seconds before a piglin begins to hunt again.
-    - `PiglinAi#findNearbyAdultPiglins` - Returns a list of all adult piglins in this piglin's memory.
+        - `findNearbyAdultPiglins` - Returns a list of all adult piglins in this piglin's memory.
 - `net.minecraft.world.entity.raid.Raid`
     - `getBannerComponentPatch` - Gets the components of the banner pattern.
     - `getOminousBannerTemplate` - Gets the stack template for the omnious banner.
+- `net.minecraft.world.inventory.SlotRanges`
+    - `MOB_INVENTORY_SLOT_OFFSET` - The start index of a mob's inventory.
+    - `MOB_INVENTORY_SIZE` - The size of a mob's inventory.
 - `net.minecraft.world.item.DyeColor#VALUES` - A list of all dye colors.
 - `net.minecraft.world.item.component.BundleContents#BEEHIVE_WEIGHT` - The weight of a beehive.
 - `net.minecraft.world.item.enchantment.EnchantmentTarget#NON_DAMAGE_CODEC` - A codec that only allows the attacker and victim enchantment targets.